Learning the Crystal Structure Genome for Property Classification: Methodology

 Learning from 3D point-cloud data is an active area of computer-vision research.
 Owing to the rotation and permutation invariance requirements of our $I_{hkl}$ point-cloud representation, most conventional ML models cannot be directly applied to our learning problem.
 For instance, conventional 2-dimensional convolutional neural networks (CNNs), which are the most prevalent network structure for 2D image classification tasks \cite{deng2009imagenet}, are robust against object translations; however, permutation of the input data (e.g., swapping pixels of an image) could break down the network.
-Existing solutions to this problem include PointNet \cite{qi2017pointnet}, multi-view CNN \cite{qi2016volumetric}, and some other CNN variants \cite{wu20153d,bruna2013spectral}; however, these tend to focus on object detection/classification and segmentation learning tasks.
+Existing solutions to this problem include PointNet-based models \cite{qi2017pointnet,qi2017pointnet++,thomas2019kpconv}, multi-view CNN \cite{qi2016volumetric}, and some other CNN variants \cite{wu20153d,bruna2013spectral}; however, these tend to focus on object detection/classification and segmentation learning tasks.

-Here we demand more from the neural network model, which goes beyond the 3D computer vision problem---the analogue of which would be identifying the 1 among 7 crystal systems a material belongs to by knowing how atoms are arranged in a unit cell.
-The features we use for the materials-property classification tasks include not only positional data (i.e., Cartesian coordinates), but also the diffraction intensity.
-Thus, the input features contain information about the lattice shape, cell size, spatial symmetry, and electron density.
+Here we demand more from the neural network model, which goes beyond the 3D computer vision problem---the analogue of which would be identifying the 1 amongst 7 crystal systems a material belongs to by knowing how atoms are arranged in a unit cell.
+The features we use for the materials-property classification tasks include not only positional data (i.e., Cartesian coordinates), but also the diffraction intensity as the fourth dimension.
+Thus, the input features together contain information about the cell shape, cell size, symmetry, and electron density.
 This information is all simultaneously embedded within the sparse distribution of diffraction points in momentum space.
-To that end, the DNN needs to learn the patterns of different material properties (e.g., metals and insulators) using their structural fingerprints, and not just identify structural patterns given structural features.
+To that end, the DNN needs to learn the patterns of different material properties (e.g., metals and insulators) using their structural fingerprints, and not only to identify structural patterns given structural features \cite{ziletti2018insightful}.